 For those following a low-carb, high-fat diet, bulletproof coffee fits the ketogenic style of eating because it contains no carbs and the body converts the MCT oil to ketones.
 This effect is thought to be more effective in the absence of a meal.

-MCT oil is metabolised by the liver and absorbed quickly by the body, thus supplying a ready source of energy.
+MCT oil is metabolised by the liver and absorbed quickly by the body, supplying a ready source of energy.
 This makes it potentially useful for those seeking weight loss, although more studies are needed to validate these findings.

 What are the potential downsides of bulletproof coffee?

 One of the main downsides of drinking a bulletproof coffee instead of breakfast is that you're missing out on the opportunity to eat a nutrient-dense meal.
-Instead, you're consuming a drink that's high in fat, but lacks other valuable nutrients.
+Instead, you're consuming a drink that's high in fat, but lacks valuable nutrients.

 Is bulletproof coffee good for you?

-Although claims suggest that bulletproof coffee may prevent hunger, support energy and be a weight loss alternative to breakfast, there is not enough evidence to confirm this.
+Although claims suggest that bulletproof coffee may prevent hunger, support energy and be a weight loss alternative to a carb-rich breakfast, there is not enough evidence to confirm this.
 Moderate coffee drinking may have health benefits, although adding large amounts of saturated fat to your coffee may not be good for the longer-term health of some people.
 As a meal replacement, bulletproof coffee makes a poor nutritional alternative to a balanced breakfast.